patefacio/mojo-learning/CODESPACE_SETUP.md

 - All Mojo-related tools are installed manually after the codespace starts
 - The environment should be stable and persistent across codespace sessions
 - Remember to authenticate with Modular if prompted during Mojo installation
+- The Magic CLI syntax has evolved - use `magic --help` to see current options
+- You may need to install "MAX" instead of "mojo" directly